llorella/isagihere/README.md

 # Is AGI Here?

-AGI research labs' hiring patterns serve as a leading indicator of breakthrough progress - when they stop hiring humans, they might have something big.
+Open jobs may be a good indicator of AGI progress at top labs.
+We track them accordingly.

 ## Quick Start